pcannon67/flvlc/README.md

-Systemd
+Testing
 ---------

-See logs: `journalctl -f -t flvlc`
+For testing enable debug build.

-Note: For testing enable debug build.
+See logs from a terminal.